 Antero and Sylvi have been in artistic collaboration since 1989 when they first met in Seattle WA.
-In 1996, they relocated to Berkeley CA where they established Vertical Pool Productions for their solo and joint projects while collaborating with others.
-After nineteen prolific years of film and music production they relocated to Portland OR in 2015 and staged five experimental theatre productions while initiating their joint musical project, bird&wolf.
-In 2020, they returned to cinema with their feature art film, "The Vanishing Field" and a year later with "The Alchemy of Sulphur" (2021).
-Antero and Sylvi are currently in post-production for "Tracer", a Psi-Fi Suspense (Autumn 2022).
+In 1996, they relocated to Berkeley CA where they established Vertical Pool Productions for their solo and joint projects and their collaborations with others.
+After nineteen prolific years of film and music production they relocated to Portland OR in 2015 and staged five experimental theatre productions while initiating their musical project, bird&wolf.
+In 2020, they returned to cinema with their feature art film, "The Vanishing Field", a year later with "The Alchemy of Sulphur" (2021) and then in 2022, their Psi-Fi Suspense Noir "Tracer".
+These films can now be seen as free views on YouTube.

 After extensive training in classical piano, Sylvi turned to painting and between 1978-91, her art was shown in galleries in the U.S. and Europe.
 In 1989, she began her journey into ambient/industrial electronic music and in 1995, she started singing.
 These elements led to the development of soundtracks for many dance, theatre and cinema projects including soundtracks for most of Antero's films and theatre works (since 1993).
-In 1996, she designed and published "The Vertical Oracle" (a neo-Tarot deck) and starred in "Lily in Limbo", a 27-minute poetry film she created with Antero.
+In 1996, she designed and published "The Vertical Oracle" (a neo-Tarot deck; discontined in 2022).
+In the same year, she starred in "Lily in Limbo", a 27-minute poetry film she created with Antero.
 Her music CDs include "Too Near the Ghosts", "Dream of the Blue Moth", "Under a Shipwrecked Moon", "A Hundred Birds", "Vessel", "Flamingos" and "The Book of Jane".
 Sylvi's twenty years experience with the group ritual dynamics of ParaTheatrical ReSearch (1998 to 2018) informs her embodied voice methods as a singer.
 She has also acted in many of Antero's films, as well as recording and performing their original songs as bird&wolf.

 Sylvi Intervewed on "The Embodied Voice"